 Finish up the tree branch by using a dark purple tone to represent shadows.

-Use this technique to keep on painting until your largest section of trees is painted in.
+Use this technique to keep on painting until you’ve added color to all of the twisted tree components.

-Now, use three different tones of green to paint your leaves!
+Now, use two different tones of green (a light green and a dark green) to paint your leaves!
 Try to switch up your green tone every couple of leaves; after all, in nature, leaves aren’t all exactly the same color.

-Now, move on to your Flower 2s.
-I used different hues of blue to fill in these flowers, but you should feel free to take creative license here!
+Now, move on to your pansy-like flowers.
+I used different hues of blue to fill in these flowers, but you should feel free to take creative license here.

-Now, fill in Flower #1.
-I started off by painting it with Mayan Yellow, then I put hints of Yellow Ochre on the outside of the petals.
-I finished up by putting a dollop of Mayan Red in the center (while the yellows were still wet)!
+Now, fill in your lily-like flowers.
+I started off by painting my lilies with a light yellow, then I put hints of a darker yellow on the outside of the petals.
+I finished up by putting a dollop of deep red in the center (while the yellows were still wet).

 Now, move on to the daffodil.
-You’ll want to use the same colors that you used for Flower #1, but this time, you’ll use the red to accent shaded areas.
+You’ll want to use the same colors that you used for your lilies.
+This time, though, you’ll use the red to accent shaded areas.